Triple Kirks

 The Triple Kirks in Aberdeen, Scotland were built at the time of the Disruption of 1843 when the Free Church of Scotland (the Free Kirk) split from the Church of Scotland (the Kirk).
 The three churches were all part of a single building with a tall spire but they housed separate congregations.
 The East Free Kirk was completed 1843 followed by the West Free Kirk and South Free Kirk early the following year.
 From about 1966 the building progressively fell into disuse and became mostly ruinous but with the spire remaining.

+Many developments were planned for the site but, after the Secretary of State for Scotland required the spire to be kept, a block of flats called "The Point" was built with the spire protruding from the top.

 1843 schism in the Church of Scotland

 For over a century there had been a dispute within Scotland's presbyterian national church about whether the church minister should be appointed by its heritor – its patron or proprietor – or whether the congregation should decide.
 For churches with full parish status the heritor – the local landowner (laird) or sometimes the town council – had this privilege by right of patronage, generally without consulting the congregation.
 For churches that only held religious status the congregations had always been able to make their own appointments.
-In May 1843, about one third of the ministers across Scotland "came out", that is to say they stopped attending their previous churches so forfeiting their livings and they conducted services as and where they could with individual members of their congregations deciding how they would respond.
+In May 1843, about one third of the ministers across Scotland "came out" to form the Free Church, that is to say they stopped attending their previous churches so forfeiting their livings and they conducted services as and where they could with individual members of their congregations deciding how they would respond.
 Many congregations were loyal to their ministers and the existing church buildings were abandoned with new churches being built at the congregations' own expense.
 Patronage was ended in 1874 and the churches reunited in 1929.

 In Aberdeen the town council was heritor of the six churches with full parish status but the council had, since the Reformation, always accepted the congregations' views on ministerial appointments.
 The nine other churches with only religious status had always made their own appointments anyway.
 Although in Aberdeen there was no practical problem over appointments, all fifteen minsters "came out" in solidarity with parishes elsewhere and ten new free kirks were built.
 By 1851 there were only seven "established" churches left although there were still all fifteen free churches.